martinmoene/libstdc-error/crt_proxy_lib/readme.md

 - one header and one cpp file
    - just include and use
-   - no lib or dll is built
+   - no lib or dll
    - recommendation: use as git sub-module
 - Windows only but not using WIN32 API
 - Visual Studio 2019 using both CL and CLANG